Groestlcoin/armbian-groestlcoin-core/README.md

-Use [Armbian](https://www.armbian.com) to (automagically) compile Linux for your device, compile Bitcoin Core, copy the blockchain and create an image for your SD card.
+Use [Armbian](https://www.armbian.com) to (automagically) compile Linux for your device, compile Groestlcoin Core, copy the blockchain and create an image for your SD card.

 ## Ingredients

 * a board supported by Armbian.
-I suggest >= 16 GB eMMC storage and >= 2 GB of RAM
+I suggest >= 8 GB eMMC storage and >= 2 GB of RAM
 * 1 microSD card >= 8 GB (only used for installation)
-* a computer (ideally >= 300 GB free space, >= 16 GB RAM)
+* a computer (ideally >= 4 GB free space, >= 2 GB RAM)
 * a microSD card reader

-## Download and prune blockchain
+## Download blockchain

-Download and install Bitcoin Core on your computer and wait for the full blockchain to sync.
+Download and install Groestlcoin Core on your computer and wait for the full blockchain to sync.
 A few hints, if you open the Preferences (`Command` + `,` on macOS):

 * set "Size of database cache" to 1 GB less than your RAM (though no more than 10 GB).
 This makes things a lot faster.
-* click Open Configuration File and enter `prune=1`
-* if you have less than 200 GB of free disk space, use`prune=...` instead, with the amount in megabytes.
-Make it as large as possible, no less than 30000, but leave at least 50 GB free space.
-Unfortunately this does slow things down a bit.
-When you're done, you can reduce it all the way to 2 GB.
-* if you have an existing installation, make a copy of your bitcoin data directory (see below).
+* if you have an existing installation, make a copy of your groestlcoin data directory (see below).
 Delete your wallet from the copy.
 If you don't have space for a fully copy, you can also put this copy on a USB drive.

-When it's done, quit bitcoind and change `prune=1` to `prune=550`.
-Start Bitcoin Core again, wait a minute and quit.
-This deleted all but the most recent blocks.

 ## Put the blockchain in a shared folder

 Create a `shared` folder somewhere on your computer.
-Create a directory `bitcoin` inside of it, copy the `blocks` and `chainstate` folders to it.
-For testnet, create `bitcoin/testnet3` and copy `testnet3/blocks` and `testnet3/chainstate`.
+Create a directory `groestlcoin` inside of it, copy the `blocks` and `chainstate` folders to it.
+For testnet, create `groestlcoin/testnet3` and copy `testnet3/blocks` and `testnet3/chainstate`.

 ## Virtual Box